ratatui/ratatui/README.md

 ### Layout

-If you are new to Ratatui, check out <https://ratatui.rs/concepts/layout/> before proceeding.
+If you are new to Ratatui, check out the [Layout concepts] article on the Ratatui website before proceeding.

 Use the `constraints!` macro to define layout constraints: